 Polycarbonate Ballistic Performance: How Strong Is Polycarbonate?

-Jun 16, 2022 | Ballistic Resistance, Polycarbonate
+by | Jun 16, 2022 | Ballistic Resistance, Polycarbonate

 At TotalShield, we use polycarbonate to construct our shield rooms, protective barriers, and machine guards because it is an exceptionally strong material with outstanding ballistic performance.
 But just how strong is polycarbonate?
 How do manufacturers rate their products for ballistic resistance, and how do testing agencies and standards bodies classify the polycarbonate ballistic resistance?